abdulrahman19/Pershama/mysql/docs/index/index-cardinality.md

 If the query optimizer chooses the index with a low cardinality, it is may be more effective than scan rows without using the index.

+The cardinality may be not accurate for example in case the table has been modified heavily with many inserts or deletes.
+To solve this issue, you should run the `ANALYZE TABLE` statement periodically to update the cardinality.

 To view the index cardinality, you use the `SHOW INDEXES` command.

 **More References:**